 Dongles are USB interface devices that provide a means of communicating (Bluetooth or WI-FI) with a computer.
-Dongles are classified under CN code 85176200.
+Dongles are classified under subheading 851762.

 Hardware encryption devices connected to a computer via USB interface for deactivation of software or to protect the data in the computer are classified under CN code 84718000.